IV-tuning: Parameter-Efficient Transfer Learning for Infrared-Visible Tasks: Introduction

-Visually, the infrared images exhibit distinct thermal radiation between objects and background.
-Such thermal structures correspond to low-frequency variations in the frequency domain.
-To quantify this, we analyze the energy distributions\footnote{The ``energy" here is defined as the sum of Fourier magnitudes within each radial frequency band, normalized to form a distribution.
-It reflects the proportion of information across different frequency components.} of both modalities, revealing that infrared features possess stronger low-frequency energy while sharing mid-to-high-frequency characteristics with visible images (Fig. \ref{fig:energy} (a)).
-This indicates that infrared low-frequency components need preservation, yet common convolution operations (e.g., 3 $\times$ 3 convolution), due to their limited receptive fields, weaken the low-frequency signal, as shown in Fig. \ref{fig:energy} (b).
-In contrast, linear projection preserves low-frequency information through global transformation, making it particularly suitable for integrating infrared priors into frozen PVMs in a parameter-efficient manner.
+Visually, infrared images exhibit distinct thermal radiation between objects and background.
+Such coarse thermal structures correspond to low-frequency variations in the frequency domain.
+To quantify this observation, we analyze the energy distributions\footnote{The ``energy" here is defined as the sum of Fourier magnitudes within each radial frequency band, normalized to form a distribution.
+It reflects the proportion of information across different frequency components.} of both modalities.
+As shown in Fig. \ref{fig:energy} (a), the infrared modality has significantly stronger energy responses in the low-frequency region, while its mid-to-high-frequency energy distribution shows a notable similarity to that of the visible modality.
+This indicates that the low-frequency components of infrared need to be explicitly preserved, while common convolution operations (e.g., 3$\times$3 convolution), due to their limited receptive fields, weaken the low-frequency signals, as shown in Fig. \ref{fig:energy} (b).
+In contrast, linear projection inherently applies a global transformation across the feature space, which tends to preserve low-frequency information \cite{rahaman2019spectral,xu2019frequency}.
+This minimalistic yet effective characteristic renders linear projection highly suitable for parameter-efficient adaptation, allowing smooth integration of infrared priors into frozen PVMs.

-To this end, we propose IV-tuning, a parameter-efficient method for adapt PVMs to various IR-VIS tasks.
-As illustrated in Fig. \ref{fig:head1} (2), instead of adding an extra backbone, IV-tuning introduces cascade modal prompts to the frozen PVMs, which inherits the general representations of PVMs to the maximum extent.
-At its core, IV-tuning leverages cascaded Modality-aware Prompter (MP) blocks to generate and inject visual prompts into the frozen PVM.
-Furthermore, we observe a sharp decline in feature rank after the first PVM layer (Fig. \ref{fig:pca} (b) 0.293 vs. 0.126).
-To mitigate this discrepancy, we propose two fusion strategies, referred to as $\alpha$-fusion and $\beta$-fusion.
+Based on above analysis, we present IV-tuning, a parameter-efficient method to harness the PVMs for IR-VIS tasks, including salient object detection, semantic segmentation and object detection.
+As illustrated in Fig. \ref{head} (a) bottom, instead of adding an extra backbone, IV-tuning introduces cascade modal prompts to the frozen PVMs, which inherits the general representations of PVMs to the maximum extent.
+Specifically, we propose the Modality-aware Prompter (MP) to effectively learn the inter-modal complementarities, which applies modality‑specific operations to infrared and visible features, generating modal prompts that capture and fuse their complementary strengths.

-Extensive experiments demonstrate that by training less than 3\% of the backbone parameters, IV-tuning significantly outperforms full fine-tuning baselines and previous methods across multiple IR-VIS tasks, including salient object detection, semantic segmentation, and object detection.